Appolica/InteractiveInfoWindowAndroid/README.md

 ## Known issues

 The InfoWindow lags when you fling the map.
-Wea are open to suggestions how to fix this.
+We are open to suggestions how to fix this.